 The Blue Duck is native to the riverbanks of New Zealand.
 At first the population was widespread throughout the country, however lack of good water and vegetation has thinned and confined the population.
 Predators such as Stoats stop reproduction efforts by feeding on the eggs of the Ducks.
 While the population has plummeted, many conservation efforts are helping the Blue Ducks.
 For instance, the population of newborns where Stoat traps have been placed.

-Ecology groups are using Goodnature™ humane trapping technology to control Rats, Mice, Stoats and other predators that eat the Blue Duck eggs and young.
+Ecology groups are using Goodnature™ quick-kill trapping technology to control Rats, Mice, Stoats and other predators that eat the Blue Duck eggs and young.

 The Brown Teal was once widespread throughout New Zealand and other island, but has since been reduced to Great Barrier Island and a couple other remote islands.
 As the name suggests, the Brown teal is an all brown duck that measures around one and a half feet.
 The Brown Duck is nocturnal.
 During the day it resides in grass and vegetation.
 When the night comes, the Brown Duck forages for worms and aquatic invertebrates.